ETCLabs/RDMnet/README.md

 The applications are available as a binary package [here](https://etclabs.github.io/RDMnet).

-The library and applications currently support Microsoft Windows, and are built using CMake and Microsoft's Visual Studio toolchain.
+The library and applications currently support Microsoft Windows and macOS, and are built using CMake.

 ## Building